-The creation of Inverness Creative Academy is happening in two phases.
-Phase 1 was completed in November 2018 – this phase brought the 1913 Arts and Science extension back into use as 30 studio spaces for artists and makers.
-The first tenants moved into their studios in December 2018. and this part of the project was formally opened by Provost Helen Carmichael on the 28th March 2019.
+The creation of Inverness Creative Academy was conducted in two phases; phase 1 was completed in November 2018 and brought the 1913 Arts and Science extension back into use as 30 new studio spaces for artists and makers.
+The first tenants moved into their studios in December 2018, and this part of the project was formally opened by Provost Helen Carmichael on 28th March 2019.

 We would like to say a huge thank you to all the supporters of Inverness Creative Academy so far: